 In order to experience this superior grip, you will have to have wet/sweaty hands or wet your mat first.

-The reason is that the Yoga Design Lab combo mat comes with an ultra-absorbent microfiber top layer bonded to a natural rubber base layer.
+The reason is that the Yoga Design Lab combo mat comes with an ultra-absorbent microfiber top layer (think of a yoga towel) bonded to a natural rubber base layer.
 This means that dry hands will just slide off this microfiber layer.
 On the other hand, this layer can help offer great grip on wet/sweaty hands.

-And this is why this is a great yoga mat for those who sweat a lot or those looking for a great hot yoga mat.
+And this is why this is a great yoga mat for those who sweat a lot or those looking for a great hot yoga towel mat combo.

 Eco-friendly – Made using 15 plastic bottles